Modeling and Testing for Joint Association Using a Genetic Random Field Model: Introduction

 \section{Introduction}

 With the advance of high-throughput technologies, high-dimensional genetic data have been widely used in association studies for the identification of genetic variants contributing to common complex diseases.
 While a large number of genetic variants have been revealed today to be individually associated with complex diseases, they only explain a small proportion of heritability (Manolio, et al., 2009).
-On one hand, complex diseases are likely influenced by the joint effect of genetic variants through complex biology pathways, given the fact that genes are the functional sets (Wei, et al., 2013).
-On the other hand, the multiple testing problem occurs when one considers a set of single locus analyses, which dramatically diminishes the power.
+Complex diseases are likely influenced by the joint effect of genetic variants through complex biology pathways, given the fact that genes are the functional sets.
+However, the multiple testing problem occurs when one considers a set of single locus analyses, which dramatically diminishes power.
 Therefore, the joint analysis of a functional set of genetic variants simultaneously can further enhance the discovery process, leading to the identification of new genetic variants associated with complex diseases (Chatterjee, et al. 2006).
 While the conventional linear or logistic regression models can easily be used for joint association analyses, they are subject to several issues, such as multiple-collinearity, when dealing with a large ensemble of dense genetic markers.
-The exponentially increased number of parameters also making the methods impractical to model two-way or high-order interactions among a large number of genetic variants (Cordell, 2009; Ritchie, et al., 2001).
+The exponentially increased number of parameters also makes them impractical to model two-way or high-order interactions among a large number of genetic variants (Ritchie, et al., 2001).